chromedia/sc3-front-end-only-users/readme.txt

 Front-end users is completely customizable using CSS and is easily personalized.
 The shortcodes can be used to insert registration, login, profile editing and many more forms on any page of your website and to restrict content.
 Users are created in separate tables so that they have no access to the back-end of your site.
 Create different fields for members to fill out and customize content based on their profiles.
 Customize forms with CSS to suit your needs using the Admin panel.

-Includes paid membership and user level features to restrict different portions of your site to different user groups (those you have signed up, those who have paid, etc.).
+Includes paid membership and user level features to restrict different portions of your site to different user groups (those you have signed up, those who have paid, etc.) - makes it easy monetize your content and segment your users!
+Type any shortcode name and help (ex:[login help) in any WordPress page to get a complete list of the shortcode's attributes.

 Ideal for paid content, membership, dating sites and more!